2020 LOCAL RULES AND TERMS OF COMPETITION

 Dropping Zones for Penalty Areas – Where a dropping zone is marked for a penalty area, it is an additional option for relief under penalty of one stroke.
 The dropping zone is a relief area.
 A ball must be dropped in and come to rest in the relief area.

-Abnormal Course Conditions, Including Immovable Obstructions (Rule 16)
+3. Abnormal Course Conditions, Including Immovable Obstructions (Rule 16)

-Ground under Repair - Rule 16.1 includes:
+- Ground under Repair - Rule 16.1 includes:

-French drains (stone-filled drainage ditches);
+- French drains (stone-filled drainage ditches);

-Relief from Seams of Cut Turf (Sod Seams).
+- Seams of Cut Turf (Sod Seams).
 Model Local Rule F-7 is in effect.

-No Play Zones – Areas that are ornamental garden beds, turf nurseries or decorative flowerbeds are No Play Zones that are to be treated as Ground Under Repair.
+- No Play Zones – Areas that are ornamental garden beds, turf nurseries or decorative flowerbeds are No Play Zones that are to be treated as Ground Under Repair.
 Player must proceed under Rule 16.1f.

-Aeration Holes.
+- Aeration Holes.
 Model Local Rule E-4 is in effect.

-Landscaped garden areas and everything growing in them that are surrounded by an immovable obstruction are treated as a single abnormal course condition.
+- Landscaped garden areas and everything growing in them that are surrounded by an immovable obstruction are treated as a single abnormal course condition.